jaredball/vital-sense/README.md

 ## File Descriptions

-- `spo2_heart_rate_monitor.ino`: Arduino code for reading SpO2 and heart rate data from the MAX30105 sensor and sending it to the serial port.
+- `QUEST.ino`: Arduino code for reading SpO2 and heart rate data from the MAX30105 sensor and sending it to the serial port.

-- `spo2_hr_monitor.py`: Python script for receiving SpO2 and heart rate data from the serial port and logging it to a .txt file.
+- `arduino.py`: Python script for receiving SpO2 and heart rate data from the serial port and logging it to a .txt file.

 ## Additional Notes